LibraryCarpentry/lc-wikidata/episodes/05-intro_to_querying.md

 #Normally, the default output is a table, but with the defaultView we can directly specify that the results should be displayed in a grid

 SELECT ?item ?itemLabel ?itemPic
-#Show me the item, label and the picture of it.
+#Show me the item, label and the picture of it
 #The result list will look like this (wd:Q123185365/senior cats/ commons:Оредеж, Железнодорожная 9, кот (cropped).jpg)

 WHERE
 {
-  ?item wdt:P31 wd:Q146.       #The item of this search is a cat.
-  ?item wdt:P18 ?itemPic.      #Show me only cats with pictures.
-If you want to include very cats in your search, you need to place the Option{} function in front.
+  ?item wdt:P31 wd:Q146.       #The item of this search is a cat ?item wdt:P18 ?itemPic.      #Show me only cats with pictures.
+If you want to include very cats in your search, you need to place the Option{} function in front

 SERVICE wikibase:label { bd:serviceParam wikibase:language "[AUTO_LANGUAGE],en". }
-#Helps get the label in your language, if not, then english is selected as language
+#Helps to get the Label in english, if not, then yours is automatically selected
 }

 ```